Exact Terms

 Startup Validation term

-Assumption mapping: meaning, examples, and AI prompt use.
+Assumption mapping: meaning, examples, and expert terminology.

 Sorts beliefs by importance and uncertainty so the next validation step is not arbitrary.